samuelcarreira/electron-json-settings-store/README.md

 # electron-json-settings-store

-Persistent user settings for Electron apps with async file reading, built-in JSON schema validation and RAM cached settings
+Persistent user settings for Electron apps with asynchronous file reading, built-in JSON schema validation and RAM cached settings for immediate accesss to the stored values.

 *WARNING:* This module is on an early development stage, please be cautious and start an issue if you find any bugs (I promise to continue to update this module as fast as I can)